Emulating the Amish

 “I can’t believe we’re not better prepared,” I said, incredulous, since we’ve owned our cabin for twenty-five years.
 We fished through kitchen drawers hunting for candles and flashlights, extra batteries, and canned goods, but our well’s electric pump offered only meager drops of water and our non-functioning refrigerator turned into a cooling box.
 We’ve intentionally never kept a TV on the island.
 But no internet access?
 Eek!

 As the sun dipped behind the towering fir trees, the wind whipping their limbs, the temperature plummeted to just above freezing.
 Reading by candlelight makes a soul sleepy so we turned in early.
 We speculated about the following morning.
 Rising in a frigid house sounded miserable.
 Our usual coffee would be non-existent: No hot water nor the means to grind our coffee beans.
-Fortunately our neighbors own a generator, but we hated to bother them first thing in the morning … yet it was a long drive to the nearest Starbucks.
+We were very upset, to say the least.
+Because we love coffee so much, we are signed up for a coffee subscription, similar to Iron and Fire and now, because of the electricity problems, we couldn’t even make a pot of our favorite coffee blend.
+The mornings have now gone from bad to worse.
+Fortunately, our neighbors own a generator, but we hated to bother them first thing in the morning … yet it was a long drive to the nearest Starbucks.
 And our small road might be blocked by a downed tree and electrical wires.
+Usually, by 11, we politely ask them to make us a little coffee so at least we have something to enjoy in the morning.

 In the shadows, we speculated about the next day.
 We had an outdoor gas BBQ grill and plenty of food to use up in a hurry before it went bad.
 But we’d be shivering.
 And no water.